-On our previous trips, because of our frugality, when confronted with the high prices at Columbia Harbour House, we elected to choose cheaper menu items, like the Fried Fish Basket, which saved us a whopping one dollar over the menu items we purchased on this trip and contained only about three pieces of fish.
+When confronted with the high prices at Columbia Harbour House, you might be tempted to go for something cheaper, like the Fish Basket.
+This will save you a whopping one dollar (or so) over other menu options, and the basket only contains about three pieces of fish.
 Other “$7 items,” such as the Chicken Breast Nuggets similarly offered poor value.

-In either a moment of clarity or during a reckless spending spree (okay, in actuality, since we’ve graduated from college we make more purchases based on what we actually want–especially when only around a $1 in price difference is at issue), we decided to order what looked best to us this time.
+We speak from experience on this point.
+In either a moment of clarity or during a reckless spending spree (okay, in actuality, since we’ve graduated from college we make more purchases based on what we actually want–especially when only around a $1 in price difference is at issue), on the visit to Columbia Harbour House that totally changed our opinion of the place (after years of leaving hungry after ordering the cheaper options) we decided to order what looked best.
 It was a tough call for me.
 The Shrimp Basket looked great, but at so many places, you don’t get all that many shrimp.
 I decided to order it anyway.
 Sarah, wanting to eat animals from the land and sea, opted for the Chicken Breast Nuggets and Fish.
 While our meals, including drinks, each exceeded $10, we were both quite happy with the results.

-My Shrimp Basket contained a mountain of shrimp, plus coleslaw, plus fries.
+The Shrimp Basket contained a mountain of shrimp, plus coleslaw and fries.
 The shrimp were all fairly large, and not because they were overly breaded (the breading was about perfect).
-The fries were excellent and the coleslaw could have used a little more dressing, but I still enjoyed it reasonably well.
+The fries were your typical Disney fries (you probably already know whether you love them or hate them) and the coleslaw was also pretty good.
+I’d say it could have used a little more dressing, but that’s just my personal preference.